 The next day, Hobby Lobby announced on their Facebook page that “due to overwhelming demand,” some Northeast locations would begin stocking Jewish holiday items on a trial basis:

 In turn, the Anti-Defamation League issued a statement accepting Green’s apology:

 We are satisfied with the apology of Hobby Lobby and appreciate the company’s efforts to investigate the incident and to ensure that it does not happen again.
 Since the allegations about the employee’s comments first came to light, Hobby Lobby’s representatives have been in direct contact with ADL and have assured us in unequivocal terms that their company has a zero-tolerance policy for discrimination and that decisions on the merchandise they carry are based on consumer demand, not out of a lack of respect for other faiths.

-While acknowledging Hobby Lobby’s announced intention to expand its product line to include Jewish holiday item’s, ADL’s statement also said merchandisers have the right to decide which items to include in their inventory, a decision they said is “theirs and theirs alone.”
+While acknowledging Hobby Lobby’s announced intention to expand its product line to include Jewish holiday items, the ADL’s statement also said merchandisers have the right to decide which items to include in their inventory, a decision they said is “theirs and theirs alone.”